-Sadly, vacation doesn’t always mean leaving work responsibilities behind.
+Vacation doesn’t always mean leaving work responsibilities behind.
 Family camping trips to Yellowstone or romantic Yosemite backpacking adventures are often forgotten and dismissed because fully unplugging from work feels unrealistic.
-In such cases, solar powered tents are highly convenient for people who crave nature but can’t afford to flee to the woods with reckless abandon.
+In such cases, solar-powered tents are highly convenient for people who crave nature but can’t afford to flee to the woods with reckless abandon.

 We wouldn’t suggest wasting days cooped up inside the tent, laptop in hand.
-Still, one could argue that the ability to check in and connect with the “real world” makes long treks in the wilderness easier for the tech-reliant.
+Still, one could argue that the ability to check-in and connect with the “real world” make long treks in the wilderness easier for the tech-reliant.

 Downside: Isn’t the point of camping to disconnect from tech?

 Like it or not, our fast-paced, tech-hungry society lives and breathes convenience and distraction.
 We must be plugged in and reachable 24/7.
 Have a few moments of silence?
 Better fill it with music, texting, facebook, instagram, twitter, pinterest, or insert your preferred go-to distraction.